My main research focus is on designing, analyzing and implementing scalable, robust and efficient nonlinear optimization algorithms.

 - (Status: Coming soon!)
 Majid Jahani, Mohammadreza Nazari, Rachael Tappenden, Albert S. Berahas and Martin Takáč.
 An Adaptive Stochastic Hybrid Method for Machine Learning.

 - (Status: Accepted, 24th International Conference on Artificial Intelligence and Statistics) Majid Jahani, Mohammadreza Nazari, Rachael Tappenden, Albert S. Berahas and Martin Takáč.
 SONIA: A Symmetric Blockwise Truncated Optimization Algorithm.
 (Download PDF)

-- (upcoming, virtual) SIAM CSE 2021, SIAM Conference on Computational Science and Engineering, Fort Worth, TX.
+- (virtual) SIAM CSE 2021, SIAM Conference on Computational Science and Engineering, Fort Worth, TX.

 Newton-Sketch and Subsampled Newton Methods

 The concepts of sketching and subsampling have recently received much attention by the optimization and statistics communities.
 In this work, we study Newton-Sketch and Subsampled Newton (SSN) methods for the finite-sum optimization problem.
 We consider practical versions of the two methods in which the Newton equations are solved approximately using the conjugate gradient (CG) method or a stochastic gradient iteration.
 We establish new complexity results for the SSN-CG method that exploit the spectral properties of CG.
 Controlled numerical experiments compare the relative strengths of Newton-Sketch and SSN methods and show that for many finite-sum problems, they are far more efficient than SVRG, a popular first-order method.